-Residence halls for men are Ballard and Coberly Halls and Young Tower.
+Residence halls for men are Ballard and Coberly Halls, Young Tower, and Campus House.
 Residence halls for women are Griffith, Dixon, and Bradley Towers.

 Where are most college memories made?
 Not the lecture hall.
 Not at basketball games.
 Not even in the Commons.
 At PCC, most college memories will be made in the residence hall where you study, pray together, learn to live with others, and make lifelong friendships.